-The Sonoma County Office of Education is proud to be hosting our 10th annual Teaching & Learning Summer Institute.
-The Summer Institute is a multi-day professional development opportunity for Sonoma County teachers, counselors, administrators, and paraprofessionals.
+The Sonoma County Office of Education is proud to be hosting our 11th annual Teaching & Learning Summer Institute.
+The Summer Institute is a multi-day professional development opportunity for Sonoma County teachers, counselors, administrators, paraprofessionals, and students.
 It supports educators in learning about, designing, and implementing strategies that prepare young people for the demands of the 21st century.

-Over the past nine years, nearly 800 educators from schools and districts throughout Sonoma County have participated in this innovative program.
+Over the past ten years, over 900 educators from schools and districts throughout Sonoma County have participated in this innovative program.
 They have been challenged to consider new ideas about education through interactive learning activities and presentations by thought-provoking speakers, including:

 • Sir Ken Robinson, world-renowned author and advisor on creativity in education

 • Sugata Mitra, educational researcher and 2013 TED Prize winner

 • Emily Pilloton, educator and founder of the nonprofit Project H Design and its sister program, Girls Garage

 • Dale Dougherty, founder and CEO, Maker Media, Inc.